romainlancia/api-basic/README.md

 ### Environment

-When you execute `yarn start` an environment file, `.env`, is generated with a random port you can change anytime
+When you execute `yarn start` an environment file `.env` is generated with a random port you can change anytime

 ## Licence